 Many of the student grantees have created interesting professional opportunities for themselves at the interface between climate science and humanitarian and development work.
-For example, one student co-founded her own game design firm with a focus on humanitarian games for learning and dialogue; another became a consultant for the World Bank, supporting a games-based approach to extension services in Tanzania and is now a lecturer at a school of communications; a third grantee organized a session at the community-based adaptation conference ("CBA6") in Vietnam and co-authored a book chapter with members of the project team.
+For example, one student cofounded her own game design firm with a focus on humanitarian games for learning and dialogue; another became a consultant for the World Bank, supporting a games-based approach to extension services in Tanzania and is now a lecturer at a school of communications; a third grantee organized a session at the community-based adaptation conference ("CBA6") in Vietnam and co-authored a book chapter with members of the project team.

 Three grantees joined the UNFCCC COP18 in Doha, Qatar, to support the Climate Centre in running Development & Climate Days 2012 ("D&C Days"), also partly funded by CDKN.
+See Attachment 2 for an overview of the student-led research component of this grant, as well as copies of their journal manuscripts and other outputs.

 Additionally, other graduate students have decided to integrate intensely participatory approaches with their research.
 For example, Rose van Steijn from University of Lugano co-designed and tested a game for her research on road safety (her adviser was the principal investigator of this research project); she won the best master's thesis award in humanitarian logistics.
 Additional graduate students addressing games in their work include Colleen Macklin (The New School, fieldwork in Namibia), and Luis Castro (University of Cape Town, fieldwork in Ethiopia).